neo-project/docs/en-us/sc/quickstart/limitation.md

 #### C#  integral types

-`Int8 int16 int32 int64 uint8 uint16uint32 uint64`
+`Int8 int16 int32 int64 uint8 uint16 uint32 uint64`

-All these integer types are supported because NEOVM has only one integer type and the underlying implementation is BigInteger, which covers larger scope than C#.
+All these integer types are supported because NeoVM has only one integer type and the underlying implementation is BigInteger, which covers larger scope than C#.

 A numeric type, `VARINT`, is represented as `BigInteger` in the underlying implementation.